prof-rossetti/intro-to-python/exercises/web-app/checkpoints/6-forms.md

 {% endblock %}
 ```

-Here we're saying when the user submits the form, we'll send their form inputs via POST request to a new route called "/users/create", so let's update our routes now:
+The HTML `<form>` elements are kind of magical.
+We can use them to issue HTTP requests to a given URL when the user clicks the `button` element inside the form.
+Focus on the form's `action` and `method` attributes.
+Here, we're saying that when the user submits the form, we'll send their data via POST request to a new route called "/users/create".
+So let's update our routes now:

 ```py
 # web_app/routes/home_routes.py